 Visiting Scholars

-The visiting scholar program is aimed at professors, postdocs, and doctoral students who work at an academic institution abroad and would like to conduct research at the University of Bonn for a period of one to six months.
+The visiting scholar program is aimed at professors, postdocs, and doctoral students who work at an academic institution in Germany or abroad and would like to conduct research at the University of Bonn for a period of one to six months.
 As part of the visiting scholar program, researchers receive access to the libraries and online databases of the University of Bonn as well as a workspace at the Center for Reconciliation Studies.

 The visiting scholar program is not intended for international students (bachelor/master).
 Interested students can find further information here.